nathan-judges/dukestreet/PRD.md

 Manifest File: Generate a manifest.json with appropriate app name, icons, and display properties.

-Service Worker: Implement a service worker (e.g., using next-pwa library or manual configuration) for:
+Service Worker: Implement a service worker (e.g., using a Workbox-based solution for React) for:

 Caching of static assets (HTML, CSS, JS, images) for offline access and faster subsequent loads.